gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 - Skin fetches still reach `textures.minecraft.net` and will fail for the synthetic profile.
 Harmless — they only log.
 - The browser-OAuth enrollment path is not covered; the suite uses device code.
-- A first launch into the library queues the `onBoarding` and `changelogs` modals on top of it, the same way the beta prompt does.
-They surface as `m[N]` query params on the URL rather than as page state, so `completeLogin` does not dismiss them — a test that needs to interact with the library will have to.